dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 }
 ```

-Nevertheless, ISortBy and PageQueryValidator should be adjusted to static approach.

 ## Customize Dynamic or Static Filtering/Sorting

 We can add any custom conditions (filters/sort statements) into "Apply" method for additional filtering/sorting.

 We can also combine dynamic and static filtering/sorting.

-Moreover, we can combine dynamic/static filtering/sorting with manual approach
+Moreover, we can combine dynamic/static filtering/sorting with manual approach.

 Example of manual approach:
 ```